 [SQL: sql_id <string>[20] ]

-alter system set events ‘trace[RDBMS.NSMTIO][SQL:<sql_id_to_intercept>]. e.g.
+alter system set events trace[RDBMS.NSMTIO][SQL:<sql_id_to_intercept>]

-alter system set events ‘trace[RDBMS.NSMTIO][SQL:25wbs5bshgkpw]
+alter system set events 'trace[RDBMS.NSMTIO][SQL:25wbs5bshgkpw]'

-Let’s explore the “filter” section :
+Let’s explore the FILTER section (again, I stepped “two floors up”) :

-SQL> oradebug doc event filter
+SQL> oradebug doc EVENT FILTER

-There are several options – we will go for number of occurrences (note the error in the doc, a single “r”).
+There are several options – we will go for number of occurrences

 Event filters in library DIAG: